Homebrew/homebrew-cask/doc/cask_language_reference/readme.md

 caveats
 ```

 Note that every stanza that has additional parameters (`:symbols` after a `,`) shall have them on separate lines, one per line, in alphabetical order.
-Exceptions are `gpg` and `:target` (when not applied to `url`) which typically consist of short lines.
+Exceptions are `gpg` and `target:` (when not applied to `url`) which typically consist of short lines.